mathisvandeneynde/higgscharm/analysis/workflows/README.md

       - objects['dimuons'].l1.charge * objects['dimuons'].l2.charge < 0
       - (objects['dimuons'].p4.mass > 60.0) & (objects['dimuons'].p4.mass < 120.0)
 ```
-With `field` you define how to select the object, either through a NanoAOD field (`events.Muon`) or a custom object-selection function (`select_dimuons`) defined as a method of the [ObjectSelector](https://github.com/deoache/higgscharm/blob/lxplus/analysis/selections/object_selections.py) class.
-Each object is added sequentially to a dictionary called `objects`, which can later be used to access the already selected objects.
+With `field` you define how to select the object, either through a NanoAOD field (`events.Muon`) or a custom object-selection function (`select_dimuons`) defined as a method of the `ObjectSelector` class located at `analysis/selections/object_selections.py`.
+Each object is added sequentially to a dictionary called `objects`, which can later be used to access the objects.

-`cuts` defines the set of object-level cuts to apply.
-Similarly, you can use NanoAOD fields (`events.Muon.pt > 24`) to define a cut or any valid expression (`objects['dimuons'].z.mass < 120.0`).
-Alternatively, you can also use a working point function (`working_points.muon_iso(events, 'tight')`) defined in the [WorkingPoints class](https://github.com/deoache/higgscharm/blob/lxplus/analysis/working_points/working_points.py).
+`cuts` defines the set of object-level cuts to apply to the object.
+Similarly, you can use NanoAOD fields (`events.Muon.pt > 24`) to define a cut or any valid expression using the already defined objects (`objects['dimuons'].z.mass < 120.0`).
+Alternatively, you can also use a working point function (`working_points.muon_iso(events, 'tight')`) defined in `analysis/working_points/working_points.py)`

 You can also use `add_cut` to define masks that will be added to the object and can be accessed later in the workflow: